-Learning experiences: Students work with special guest artists to develop their skills of performance.
+Learning experiences: Students work through targeted activities to develop their skills of performance.
 They learn systems of physical movement and perform pieces they devise themselves.
 Students will perform scenes in particular dramatic styles and undertake exercises and activities that teach them techniques for portraying psychological truth on the stage.
-They will respond to works of Drama and explore ways that narrative and storytelling is communicating, whilst learning ways to expand their own communicative abilities.
+They will respond to works of Drama and explore ways that narrative and storytelling communicate to audiences, whilst learning ways to expand their own communicative abilities.
 Drama is comprised of a mixture of practical and theory, with many opportunities for participatory and hands-on learning.

-Assessment: Assessment includes a group devised piece of theatre; an exam essay based on the senior external assessment; and a stylised performance that utilises and interrogates a dramatic text.
+Assessment: Assessment includes a group devised piece of theatre; an extended response exam and a stylised performance that utilises and interrogates a dramatic text.